Embedded Command Line Interfaces and Why You Need Them

 Hardware-Enabled CLI

-In some systems, you might want to control when the CLI is available.
+In some systems, you can control when the CLI is available.
 For instance, external hardware could be used to determine whether the CLI is enabled at boot.
 If the hardware (such as a specific jumper) is absent, the CLI module would never load.
 This method ensures that the CLI isn’t exposed unnecessarily during operation, adding another layer of security.

 Binary Protocols as an Alternative